Premier China Tour Operators

 Pingyao Ancient City is a famous tourist destination, located in Shanxi, China.
-Last month, we had a trip to Pingyao, the city behind the walls.
-We arrived in it in the early morning after a overnight sleeper-train journey.
+Last month, we took a trip to Pingyao, the city behind the walls.
+We arrived in the early morning after a overnight sleeper-train journey.
 The ancient city is not far away from the railway station, only a 10-minute drive.

 When we come to the old city, we can first see the ancient city wall of Pingyao, which looks like the city wall of Xi’an city.